-Eta makes landfall on Cuba as Guatemala searches for victims
+Eta expected to be hurricane and strike Florida Keys

 Further south in the Keys, officials were monitoring the storm closely, but had no plans yet to evacuate tourists or residents.
 They urged residents to secure their boats and encouraged visitors to consider altering plans until Eta had passed.

-“Residents need to monitor this storm and be prepared for high tropical storm force sustained winds and hurricane strength gusts,” said Shannon Wiener, Monroe County Emergency Management Director.

-Eta was once a Category 4 hurricane, and authorities from Panama to Mexico were still surveying the damages following days of torrential rains during the week.
+Eta initially hit Nicaragua as a Category 4 hurricane, and authorities from Panama to Mexico were still surveying the damages following days of torrential rains during the week.

 In Guatemala, search teams first had to overcome multiple landslides and deep mud just to reach the site where officials have estimated some 150 homes were devastated.